Rank Your Brand

 1. Entity Authority

 AI models understand the world through entities — people, companies, products, concepts.
 Your brand needs to be a well-defined, trustworthy entity in the knowledge graph.
-This means consistent mentions across authoritative sites, presence in Wikidata, Crunchbase and industry databases, and clear entity disambiguation (your company vs. other companies with similar names).
+This means consistent mentions across authoritative sites, presence in Wikidata, Crunchbase and industry databases, and clear entity disambiguation.

 2. Citability Engineering